High Bounce Rate : 10 Reasons Why Your Website Is Bouncing

 Website Content

 If speed is fine, the next thing that will cause your user to leave is content.
-You should always be writing content intending to provide value to the user.
-Short blog posts not related to what you do, give no benefit.
+You should always be writing content with the intention of providing value to the user.
+Short blog posts not related to what you do offer no benefit.

-- Provide Titles & Meta Descriptions that match your content
+- Provide titles and meta descriptions that match your content

 - Don’t use clickbait.
-If you are a 2* hotel, then ‘Worlds Best Luxury Hotel” isn’t going to cut it.
+If you’re a 2-star hotel, calling yourself the “World’s Best Luxury Hotel” won’t help

 - Use short paragraphs

-- Use relevant images to break up the text.
-(Keep an eye on file size!)
+- Use relevant images to break up the text (but keep an eye on file size!)

 - Proof your content for errors and readability.
-You could use a tool like Grammarly.
+Tools like Grammarly help

 User Interface (UX)

 Less is more.
 Keep non-essential content to a minimum.
-Don’t bombard your content with spammy ads or CTAs and content the users didn’t come for.
+Don’t bombard visitors with irrelevant content or distractions.

-Make the site simple to navigate with a logical structure and hierarchy.
-Make it simple for users to find related content if they need to.
+Make the site easy to navigate with a logical structure.
+Help users find related content if they want to dig deeper.